Multi-fidelity robust controller design with gradient sampling

 The multi-fidelity variants of gradient sampling that we introduce in this work can cope with nonconvex, nonsmooth objectives and at the same time leverage low-fidelity models for reducing the optimization costs.
-Our first multi-fidelity variant initiates gradient sampling on higher fidelity models with starting points obtained from cheaper, lower fidelity models.
-The second variant uses an ensemble of gradients of low- and high-fidelity models.
+In the first multi-fidelity method that we introduce, we start by optimizing the objective corresponding to a low-fidelity model and then use the last iterate from the lower level as a starting point for optimization of the objective corresponding to the next level.
+This process is repeated until we eventually optimize with respect to the most expensive, high-fidelity model with a good starting point.
+The second variant uses the high-fidelity model to compute the objective function and its gradient throughout the calculation, but restricts the typically expensive gradient sampling process to gradients of the lower-fidelity models until the final phase of the computation.
 Numerical experiments demonstrate that speedups of up to two orders of magnitude can be obtained compared to single-fidelity gradient sampling that uses the high-fidelity model alone.

 The paper is organized as follows.
 We first discuss $\Hinf$-control and gradient sampling methods in \Cref{sec:basics}.
 We then introduce two new multi-fidelity variants of gradient sampling in \Cref{sec:methods}.
-We present numerical results for both variants on two real-world applications, controlling the cooling of a steel rail profile and control of a laminar flow in a cylinder wake in \Cref{sec:examples}.
+We present numerical experiments for both variants on two real-world applications, controlling the cooling of a steel rail profile and control of a laminar flow in a cylinder wake in \Cref{sec:examples}.
 Conclusions are drawn in \Cref{sec:conclusions}.